alex-baumann-ur/TCGADownloadHelp/README.md

 ### 2.6.
 Adapt the Snakemake pipeline
 - This step is optional, as this Snakemake pipeline is only a template and is not ready to use for the analysis of your TCGA samples yet.
-- If you have decided what to analyze, you can define the rules in the Snakemake pipeline.
+- If you have decided what to analyze, you can define the rules in the Snakefile_sample_analysis pipeline.
+- Each rule requires a Python script with the analysis methods or an adapted shell command in the rule.
+- The Python scripts for the analysis are located in the folder "scripts_snakemake".

 ### 2.7.
 Start the pipeline
 - If you have done all previous steps, you can start the pipeline.